jostylr/role-dnd-hybrid/src/data.md

 Basic combat is oppositional rolls.
 Choose an attack skill, roll it.
 Compare to defender's skill (choosing their action).
 Subtract, if positive in favor of attacker, then it is hit.
-Damage is the positive amount + weapon damage - armor class of defender.
+Damage is the positive amount + weapon damage - armor class of defender (-10 from what is listed in PHB).

-Armor with dex restriction limits gives a -5 to dodge (if some dex allowed) and -10 if no dex allowed.
+Armor with dex restriction limits gives disadvantage to dodge (if some dex allowed) and double disadvantage if no dex allowed.
 No penalty on parry or shield.
 Other uses of dex skills follow similarly as sensible.
 Penalty on stealth checks is -10 for those that have that property and the strength checks get a -5 if not strong enough level (13 -> +2, 15-> +3).